vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/network/network.md

 ## {heading(Working with Container Network Interface (CNI))[id=supported-cni]}

-To organize intra-cluster networks, Managed Containers supports two CNIs:

-- [Calico](https://projectcalico.docs.tigera.io/about/about-calico) implements network routing at the L3 level using standard network protocols and iptables.
+To organize intra-cluster networks, Managed Containers supports the [Calico](https://projectcalico.docs.tigera.io/about/about-calico) CNI.
+Calico implements network routing at the L3 level using standard network protocols and iptables.
 Calico scales well and provides optimal performance for medium and large clusters.
-- [Cilium](https://docs.cilium.io/en/stable/index.html ) uses eBPF (Linux eXpress Data Path) to implement network policies and routing directly in the OS kernel, bypassing iptables.
-Cilium supports traffic filtering at the L3, L4, and L7 levels (for example, by HTTP headers), and provides advanced monitoring capabilities (for example, through the built-in Hubble tool).
-Cilium is best suited for very large and high-load clusters, as well as microservice architectures.

-  {note:info}
-  Cilium is only available for [second-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.
-  {/note}

-Both CNIs communicate with the VK Cloud platform using its own [software-defined network](/en/networks/vnet/concepts/architecture#sdns_used), Sprut.
+The CNI communicates with the VK Cloud platform using its own [software-defined network](/en/networks/vnet/concepts/architecture#sdns_used), Sprut.
 To get access to the Sprut SDN, contact [technical support](mailto:support@mcs.mail.ru).

 ## Integration with load balancers

 Kubernetes clusters in the Managed Containers service integrates with the load balancers of the VK Cloud platform.
 This applies to both regular Kubernetes load balancers (`LoadBalancer`) and Ingress controllers (`IngressController`): both will have a dedicated VK Cloud TCP balancer attached to them both when created.
-This also applies to the Ingress controller, which is installed as an [add-on](../addons-and-settings/addons).
+This also applies to the Ingress controller, which is installed as an [add-on](/en/kubernetes/k8s/concepts/addons-and-settings/addons).

 If necessary, you can use the HTTP load balancer.
-See [example for Ingress controller](../../how-to-guides/ingress/ingress-http) for details.
+See [example for Ingress controller](/en/kubernetes/k8s/how-to-guides/ingress/ingress-http) for details.

 The VK Cloud platform load balancer is based on [OpenStack Octavia](https://docs.openstack.org/octavia/latest/), which has [HAProxy](http://www.haproxy.org/) at its core and supports: